slufoot80/Google_Cloud/Course_list.md

 # Google_Cloud
 Google Cloud Certified Associate Cloud Engineer - Course

+This course is designed to not only help you pass the Google Cloud Certified - Associate Cloud Engineer exam but also to learn the real-world skills you'll need to be a cloud engineer.
+This course loosely follows the domain objectives outlined in the certification info.
+However, instead of just walking you through each bullet point and showing how that particular item works, without any context, we’ve chosen to use a scenario.

+In this scenario, you’ve been hired by a startup called Find Seller.
+They're working on an app that allows users to post a picture of an item and tag it as something they want to buy or sell.
+They’re having trouble getting funded because currently all of their technology resides on the developers' laptops, and they don’t have any idea how to move to the cloud.
+That’s where you and I enter the scenario.
+You’ve been hired as a junior cloud operations engineer, and I’ll be working as a senior cloud engineer.
+I’ll be mentoring you as we’re assigned tasks from our boss, and we’ll go through the process of deploying and maintaining the application.

 Setting up a Cloud Solution Environment
 - Setting up Cloud Projects and Accounts
 - Section Introduction